 Trailhead: Since this is a loop, there are several trailheads.
 The best place to park is at the Ohanapecosh Visitor Center.
 See our hiking post for more details.

-The Silver Falls Loop Trail is a wonderful short hike in Mount Rainier National Park.
-What it lacks in views of Mount Rainier it makes up for in its easy walkability and breathtaking views of Silver Falls.
+Silver Falls Loop is one of the most underrated hikes in Mount Rainier National Park.
+What it lacks in views of Mount Rainier, it makes up for in its easy walkability and breathtaking views of Silver Falls.

 Mount Rainier Forest